arctic-carbon/eddy-footprint/README.md

 ## license

-All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed, but we request that you please provide attribution if reusing any of our digital content (graphics, logo, articles, etc.).
+All the code in this repository is [MIT](https://choosealicense.com/licenses/mit/) licensed.